 How To Keep Your Business Organized: Tidy Up The Workspace

-First step is to literally organize your space.
-That means getting rid of clutter and making sure that your work station, office, and store are tidy and clean.
+The first step is to literally organize your space.
+That means getting rid of clutter and making sure that your workstation, office, and store are tidy and clean.
 Remove objects that don’t actually serve you during your work day.

 Do you have obsolete printers, desktop computers, or furniture?
 Consider donating to a local school or library.
 Try to make it a point to only have the items you really need around you.